On this page:

 *Plus agent fee

-Qualified landowners may hunt bear on their own land without a big game license, but are required to have a valid bear hunting permit.
+Qualified landowners may hunt bears on their own land without a big game license, but are required to have a valid bear hunting permit.
 See special landowner privileges.

 Bait may be placed up to 30 days prior to opening day of the bear bait hunting season and no later than October 31.
 Bait areas must be cleaned up by November 10.
 Bait can be used to assist dog hunters and trappers, but it is illegal to shoot a bear over bait after the close of the bait season.